 Northern is committed to quality education, artistic achievement, and moral integrity.
 Every qualified applicant who has a demonstrated need for financial aid or an outstanding academic or artistic track record will likely receive some form of aid.
 This financial aid typically covers part, but not all of, the total tuition.
-Financial aid is available for both domestic and international students.

 What does “demonstrated need” mean?

 Demonstrated need means that the applicant's parents or guardian can demonstrate through information and documents a real need for financial aid.
 We determine this need based on total income, assets, family size, and other financial obligations.
 Based on these numbers, the amount of the financial aid package will be adjusted.
 Other unusual family circumstances are also taken into consideration, including child support, nursing home or assisted living support for elderly family members, natural disasters, serious illness, and loss of employment.

 Fill out the Financial Aid Request Form downloadable on this page or under Admissions on our website or contact the Admissions Office.
 Parents are required to submit copies of tax forms, including all schedules, and other relevant documents as part of the financial aid request process.

 The deadline for financial aid is March 15th.